Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Manhattan Prep GMAT program dashboard

 It is only 16 problems, but is meant to assess your current math skills.
-Then based on how you perform, they may recommend you take their Foundations of Math course before diving in.
+Then based on how you perform, they may recommend you take their free Foundations of Math course before diving in.

 There are two ways to approach the Foundations of Math course.
 You can tackle it upfront before the main program, or layer it in over the first four weeks.